 - Bank of England: The Bank of England Governor Mark Carney called cryptocurrencies part of a “revolution” in finance, making the central bank one of the few governmental proponents of the technology.

-The Venezuelan government, facing capital restrictions of its own, recently launched its own cryptocurrency—called the Petra—that’s allegedly backed by barrels of crude oil.
+The Venezuelan government, facing capital restrictions of its own, launched its own cryptocurrency in 2018—called the "petro"—that’s allegedly backed by barrels of crude oil.
 While official sources indicate that the country raised billions of dollars, many analysts are skeptical of these figures and the United States has outlawed U.S. citizens from purchasing the cryptocurrency.

 Impact on Global Investments